back-jond1992/front-end-katas/05-borders/borders.md

 # Borders

-Wow..that was a lot of flags!
+Wow... that was a lot of flags!
 However, it is time to move on to another fabulous CSS topic - **Borders**!

 Borders allow us to navigate the different elements and content on a page without us even realising they are doing so!
 They are reeallly powerful design tools!

 ## CSS Syntax:

-There are many ways in which we can style using in borders and we are going to take a look at a few of them here before getting stuck into the kata.
+There are many ways in which we can style using borders and we are going to take a look at a few of them here before getting stuck into the kata.

 ```css
 .flag {